CircuitSetup/Remote/README.md

 - Power-up the Remote, enter the Config Portal, re-enable _Save secondary settings on SD_, and click "SAVE".

 This procedure ensures that all your settings are copied from the old to the new SD card.

+#### <ins>Button assignment settings</ins>

+##### &#9193; Pressing O.O when Fake-Power on

+This selects what happens when you (briefly) press the O.O button when Fake-Power is on:

+_Plays previous song in Music Player_: As it says, as part of Music Player control, it jumps to the previous song.

+_Makes throttle-up trigger a time travel_: Briefly pressing O.O prepares a BTTFN-wide Time Travel, which is then triggered when pushing the throttle stick upward.

+##### &#9193; Holding O.O/RESET when Fake-Power off

+This selects what happens when you hold the O.O button for 2 seconds when Fake-Power is off:

+_adjusts display brightness_: O.O increases display brightness, RESET decreases it.

+_takes/releases control of TCD Fake Power_: O.O takes over TCD Fake-Power control, RESET releases Fake-Power control.

 #### <ins>Hardware configuration settings</ins>